sgotzler/ENGL-257/_posts/2023-01-09-assignments.markdown

 #### FINAL: Video Essay Project

-The capstone assignment for this course will be a video essay project that we will screen together as a class at the end of the semester and publish online.
+The capstone assignment for this course is a video essay project that we will screen together as a class at the end of the semester.
 These essays will showcase our various explorations of, and interventions in, the study of video games and narrative cinema.

 Students will use these video essay project to make original arguments about the interpenetrated histories, forms, and/or genres of video games and narrative cinema, by drawing on primary sources from the course syllabus and conducting secondary research on their own.
-In the process, we will work together to craft visual arguments about the media examined in the class.
+In the process, we will work together to craft visual arguments about the different forms of visual culture examined in the class.

 Throughout the semester we will scaffold this assignment by holding additional technical instruction and tutorials, by viewing and analyzing other video essays as models, and by working in groups to provide feedback and advice on composition, editing, and revision of these projects.

 *Expectation and Effort*: Students will schedule a 1-on-1 conference with their instructor during week 5 to begin brainstorming ideas for their contribution.
 This meeting will be followed by the submission of a brief, but formal, proposal for their video essay.
-These proposals should be no more than 2 pages in length and should include:
-- (1) a description of the student’s video essay focus and topic
-- (2) a justification of the chosen focus and topic’s relevance to the course aims and content
-- (3) a preliminary outline of a plan of work w/timeline for completing the project
+Later in the semester students will engage in practical exercises to gain experience working with multimedia software, and submit a progress report containing a story-board and draft script.

-The finished video essays should be 10-15min in length, must utilize a minimum of 3 secondary sources drawn either from the course syllabus or independent student research, and should engage in analysis of both video games and films as primary sources.
+The finished video essays should be 5-7 min. in length, must utilize a minimum of 2 secondary sources drawn either from the course syllabus or independent student research, and should engage in analysis of both video games and films as primary sources.

 Instruction during weeks 5, 9, 13, and 15 will be dedicated solely to developing these video essay projects.
-Initial conferences will be conducted in week 5, proposals will be submitted and assessed in week 9, a progress report will be submitted in week 13, and a rough-cut during weeks 14-15.
+Initial conferences will be conducted in week 5, proposals will be submitted and assessed in advance of week 9, a progress report will be submitted in week 13, and a rough-cut during weeks 14-15.

-Further details re: the video essay project will be published on the Course Website soon.
+For further details see: [**Video Essay Projects**](https://sgotzler.github.io/ENGL-257//video-essays).